 What is a global marketing strategy?
 It is a living document that defines your approach to tackling global markets.
 Developing a content marketing strategy with international aims will lay the foundations for building your international brand.
 That’s why it requires exceptional attention to detail.
 Be sure to include:

-- Details of how you are going to use translation to undertake multilingual market research.
-This research will feed into your strategy and develop it to conquer each international market most efficiently.
+- Details of how you will use translation to undertake multilingual market research.
+This research will feed into your strategy and develop it to conquer each international market efficiently.

 - Ofer Tirosh, CEO of a translation company, Tomedes, states that the best solution for your business marketing needs will be a company with extensive experience in all types of language services for the territories you have in your sights.